alxdrcirilo/apple-health-parser/README.md

 Additionally, it also comes with a CLI for the terminal geeks.

+> [!WARNING]
-> :warning: This package is still in **active development** and has not been tested on real data coming from different sources, nor has it been tested with data originating from versions of iOS < 17.
+> This package is still in **active development** and has not been tested on real data coming from different sources, nor has it been tested with data originating from versions of iOS < 17.